code0monkey1/nexjs-13-fundamentals/README.md

         - Api routes , help is handling serverless api requests

         - The serverless api architecture of next js frees us from worrying about managing the server infrastructure or  scaling the server on increased demand ( as the serverless functions scale up and down as per demand automatically )
+        - You define the the api routes in the `app/api` folder , where you name a folder corresponding to the route you want eg . `users` , and then define a `router.js` file , in which you define the serverlesss routes
         ![Serverless Get Request](./data/pics/get.jpg 'incremental static generation')